maitrimou/MaitriMou/README.md

 ### Hi there 👋 This is Maitri, you can call me by my shortname Mou.

 <P>
-Welcome to my artistic world!
+Welcome to my creative world!

 I am currently passionate about making contributiion to tech community, I love how technology can elevate people, and building strong community of individuls who can empower others with line of codes.
 I am currently working as a IT support specialist for eCom division at Lightspeed Commerce where I am learning and engeging with this comminity everyday.
 </p>